fabmazz/gtfsisochrones/README.md

 Also, download the GTFS data from [aperto.comune.torino.it](http://aperto.comune.torino.it/), and remove the stops (and the corresponding trips) which are not in the area downloaded from OpenStreetMap.

 Then, using the notebook you can compute the time taken from a certain point, starting at a specified date and time.

+## Isochrone image generation
-The last part also shows the isochrones, which are the points reachable within a certain time.
-Below is an example:
+The last part of the notebook also shows the isochrones, which are the points reachable within a certain time.
+Several isochrones are available in the `images` folder, showing the time taken to reach any point from the Porta Nuova station at different times during the day (20th February 2024).

 ![Isochrone of Torino](images/isochrone_portanuova_2024-01-20_11%3A30%3A00.png)